Resolution of the Burrows-Wheeler Transform Conjecture: Converting LZ77 to Run Length BWT

-Informally, in round $q$, we are given a (run-length compressed) subsequence of $\BWT$ that can be determined based on sorting the suffixes only by their length-$2^q$ prefixes. $\BWT_{\ell}[b \dd e] \in \Sigma^{+}$ implies $\BWT_{\ell+1}[b \dd e] \in \Sigma^{+}$ (since a prefix of a left-maximal substring is left-maximal).
-Hence, these subsequences need not be modified until the end of the algorithm (except possibly their runs merged with adjacent runs).
-For remaining positions, $\BWT_{\ell}$ identifies the (leftmost occurrences of) substrings to be inspected in the $q$-th round with the aim of replacing their corresponding runs in $\BWT_{\ell}$ with previously unknown $\BWT$ symbols (as defined in $\BWT_{2\ell}$).
+Informally, in round $q$, we are given a (run-length compressed) subsequence of $\BWT$ that can be determined based on sorting the suffixes only up to their prefixes of length $2^q$. $\BWT_{\ell}[b \dd e] \in \Sigma^{+}$ implies $\BWT_{\ell+1}[b \dd e] \in \Sigma^{+}$ (because a prefix of a left-maximal substring is left-maximal).
+Hence, these subsequences need not be modified until the end of the algorithm (except possibly merging their runs with adjacent runs).
+For the remaining positions, $\BWT_{\ell}$ identifies the (leftmost occurrences of) substrings to be inspected in the $q$th round with the aim of replacing their corresponding runs in $\BWT_{\ell}$ with previously unknown $\BWT$ symbols (as defined in $\BWT_{2\ell}$).

 We call a block $\BWT[b \dd e]$ \emph{uniform} if all symbols in $\BWT[b \dd e]$ are equal, and \emph{non-uniform} otherwise.
-The following lemma ensures that the above construction is feasible.
+The following lemma ensures feasibility of the above construction.